Machine Learning With R: Building Text Classifiers

 df.test <- test.df df.pred <- predict(df.model, df.test) results <- as.data.frame(df.pred) rownames(results) <- rownames(test.df) print(results)

 The code above runs the predict() model on the test data, and plops the results in the “results” data frame.
 We can then reattach the original filenames to the rownames of the new results vector, and produce the machine learning predictions of your test directory.

 In conclusion, the process of building something with machine learning with R, enumerated above, helps you build a quick-start classifier that can categorize the sentiment of online book reviews with a fairly high degree of accuracy.
 Such a classifier is useful when you have a large quantity of user-submitted text that needs to be analyzed for sentiments around a product or a service, and can more generally help a researcher build an algorithm that can weed out bad or good reviews automatically for either research or moderation purposes.
-We hope this tutorial has given you a sense of the power of machine learning with R!
+R is an extremely important language in data science.
+Every aspiring data scientist should have a sound knowledge of R. We hope this tutorial has given you a sense of the power of machine learning with R!

 Since you’re here…